pingcap/docs/tikv-configuration-file.md

 Configuration items related to Raft Engine.

+> **Note:**
+>
+> The data formats of Raft Engine in TiDB v5.4.0 is not compatible with previous versions.
+Therefore, when downgrading a TiDB cluster from v5.4.0 to earlier versions, you need to disable Raft Engine (by setting the value of `enable` to `false`) **before** downgrading and restart TiKV to make the configuration take effect.
+Otherwise, you cannot start the downgraded cluster.

 ### `enable`

 + Determines whether to use Raft Engine to store raft logs.
 When it is enabled, configurations of `raftdb` are ignored.
 + If you need to downgrade to a version earlier than v5.4.0, please disable Raft Engine and restart TiKV first.
 + Default value: `"true"`

-> **Note:**
->
-> The first-time upgrade to TiKV v6.0.0 and above involves data format change.
-This process can take tens of seconds to finish.
->
-> The data format of Raft Engine in v5.4.0 is not compatible with previous versions.
-Therefore, **before** downgrading a TiDB cluster to versions earlier than v5.4.0, you need to first disable Raft Engine (by setting the value of `enable` to `disable` and restarting TiKV).
-Otherwise, you cannot start the downgraded TiDB cluster.

 ### `dir`